navarroaxel/navarroaxel.github.io/blog/you-cant-create-a-constant-using-usememo-in-react.md

 There are 3 possible options to create a constant in React: `useState`, `useMemo` and `useRef`.
 We're going to see which one is the best way to create real constants (not constant-like values).

-I talked about the [`useConst`](https://github.com/chakra-ui/chakra-ui/blob/main/packages/hooks/src/use-const.ts) hook from [chakra-ui](https://chakra-ui.com) in a [previous post](https://dev.to/cloudx/chakra-ui-the-hidden-treasures-1gl9), and now, I found the same hook in [Fluent UI](https://www.npmjs.com/package/@fluentui/react-hooks#useconst), we are going to review why they've implemented it.
+I talked about the [`useConst`](https://github.com/chakra-ui/chakra-ui/blob/main/packages/hooks/src/use-const.ts) hook from [chakra-ui](https://chakra-ui.com) in a [previous post](https://dev.to/cloudx/chakra-ui-the-hidden-treasures-1gl9), and I recently found the same hook in [Fluent UI](https://www.npmjs.com/package/@fluentui/react-hooks#useconst) so we are going to see why they've implemented it.

 ## Remember useMemo

-The first thought that comes to mind when we look for a constant in a render function is to use the [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) hook.
+The first thing I think of when I look for a constant in a render function is the use of [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) hook.
 This is a good option, but only if your "constant" value shouldn't change based on the dependencies.

 ```javascript
 const memoizedValue = useMemo(